Heckie75/govee-h5075-thermo-hygrometer/README.md

 ```

 ## Put ```.known_govees```-file to your home directory
-In order to get friendly names and request device by name you can put a ```.known_govees```-file in your home directory like this:
+In order to get friendly names and request device by name you can put a ```.known_govees```-file in your home directory.
+This file is also important for calibration when receiving advertisement data while measuring and scanning since here calibration data is not taken from device configuration.
+This is only done when quering measurement or historical data.

+The meaning of columns is as follows:
+1. column: MAC address
+2. column: Alias
+3. column: offset / calibration for humidity
+4. column: offset / calibration for temperature

+Example:
 ```
-A4:C1:38:68:41:23 Bedroom
+A4:C1:38:68:41:23 Bedroom 0.0 0.0
-A4:C1:38:5A:20:A1 Livingroom
+A4:C1:38:5A:20:A1 Livingroom 0.0 0.0
 ```

 Afterwards you'll see the alias if you scan or grab measurements instead of the MAC-address.